amoffat/HeimdaLLM/README.md

 [![Coverage Status](https://coveralls.io/repos/github/amoffat/HeimdaLLM/badge.svg?branch=dev)](https://coveralls.io/github/amoffat/HeimdaLLM?branch=dev)

 HeimdaLLM safely bridges the gap between untrusted human input and trusted machine-readable input by augmenting LLMs with a robust validation framework.
-It allows you to do things like construct trusted SQL queries from untrusted input, **using validation under your full control.**
+This allows you externalize LLM technology to your users, for example, to do things like construct trusted SQL queries from untrusted input, **using validation under your full control.**

 To accomplish this, HeimdaLLM introduces a new technology, the 🌈✨ Bifrost, composed of 4 parts: an LLM prompt envelope, an LLM integration, a grammar, and a constraint